mr-ehsaan/TakeHome/README.md

 ## instruxtion to run this project.

+1. Create database named as "takeHome" in phpmyadmin

+2. Go to Laravel project terminal and run following commands

-1. composer install.
+3. composer install

+4. php artisan migrate

-2. php artisan migrate.
+5. php artisan db:seed

-3. php artisan serve
+6. !Now run the local backend server with following commands: php artisan serve

 I have added the .env file in the project, so don't need to worry about it.